benjaminaubin-zz/StructuredPrior_demo/README.md

 # The spiked matrix model with generative priors

-We provide demonstration codes associated to the article arXiv: <https://arxiv.org/abs/1905.12385>
+We provide demonstration codes associated to the article : <https://arxiv.org/abs/1905.12385>

 ###
   * [Python code: AMP, LAMP and PCA benchmark](/Demo_AMP_SE_Spectral)